 Clinical areas of expertise include body image concerns, eating disorders, depression, relationship issues, anxiety, worry and panic.
 Additional interests include managing stress, navigating life-transitions, gender roles, working with emerging adults and first-generation college students, and the supervision of psychologists-in-training.

 Deanna lives in Ada with her husband, who is a professor of exercise physiology at Ohio Northern University.

-Visiting assistant professor of criminal justice
+Assistant professor of criminal justice

 Masters, Baldwin Wallace University